Robust Equilibria in Concurrent Games: Hardness

 \section{Hardness}

 In this section, we show a matching lower bound for the resilience problem.
-The lower bound holds for payoff function given by simple reachability objectives.
-These are payoff function where in some terminal states the payoff is $1$ and if the run does not end in one of these states, the payoff is $0$.
-This can be seen as a restriction of mean-payoff, where the weights are $0$ everywhere except in some terminal states where it can be $1$.
+The lower bound holds for weights that are $0$ in every states except on some terminal states where they can be $1$.
+This is also called \emph{simple reachability objectives}.